JanakievskaA/Sales-data-mining/README.md

 # Market Basket Analysis: Apriori vs FP-Growth

 ## Project Overview
-This project implements and compares two association rule mining algorithms — Apriori and FP-Growth — using a dataset of customer product transactions.
-The goal is to extract association rules, identify patterns in customer purchasing behavior, and compare the results of both algorithms.
+This project implements and compares two association rule mining algorithms Apriori and FP-Growth, using a dataset of customer product transactions.
+The goal is to extract association rules, identify patterns in customer purchasing behavior and compare the results of both algorithms.

 ## Dataset
 The dataset used for this analysis is the "Market_Basket_Optimisation.csv" which contains transactions made by customers.
 Each row represents a transaction, with product names as the columns.
 The dataset consists of 7501 transactions, each with up to 20 products.